 If you’re an animal lover like us, you’re likely already conscious of whether or not a product you purchase is cruelty-free or not.
 But what does the term actually mean?
 To put it simply, “cruelty-free” means a product and its ingredients weren’t tested on animals.
-At Thayers, we do not test on animals under any circumstances and are proud to be certified by PETA’s cruelty-free seal of approval.
+At Thayers, we do not test on animals under any circumstances and are proud to be registered cruelty-free by PETA.
 Through a long-standing commitment to creating pure, effective, cruelty-free products of the highest natural quality, we have built a legacy personal care brand that promotes ethical and socially responsible skincare options for consumers.

 In addition to the simple fact that skincare being tested on helpless animals is impossible to stomach, there are other benefits to going cruelty-free to consider.
 By opting for products that aren’t tested on animals, you’re also bypassing the inclusion of bad chemicals.
 In our products, parabens, sulfates and synthetic dyes are nowhere to be found.
 Our famous witch hazel and aloe vera formula is a clean and effective natural solution that is a better choice for your skin overall, as it clears breakouts and settles inflammation organically.